storj/docs/CONTRIBUTING.md

 **title:** The title of the article or page.
 This is typically displayed at the top of the page.

-**description:** A brief summary or overview of the page's content.
-This description can be used in search results and previews.

 **docId:** A unique identifier for the document.
 This can be used for internal tracking and linking.

 **redirects:** A list of URLs that should redirect to this page.
 This is useful for maintaining links when a page's URL changes or for creating aliases for a page.

+**metadata:**

-**pageTitle:** The text that should be displayed in the browser's title bar for this page.
+&nbsp;&nbsp;**title:** The text that should be displayed in the browser's title bar for this page.
+&nbsp;&nbsp;**description:** A brief summary or overview of the page's content.
+This description can be used in search results and previews.

+The metadata fields are converted to a nextjs export.
+Additional metadata fields that may work can be found [here](https://nextjs.org/docs/app/api-reference/functions/generate-metadata#metadata-fields)

 ### Internal Linking